b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

-Imagine that we want to send one student to represent the school in a national
+Imagine that we want to send one student to represent our school in a national
 level competition.
-Therefore we want to know who is a better student.
+Therefore, we want to know who is a better student.
 So, let's
 check their averages.

 ```jl